 It is expected that Students will leave campus for the duration of the breaks as outlined in the school calendar.

 SOCIAL RELATIONSHIP STANDARDS

 The formation of true Christian friendships is an important part of Christian education.
-It is planned that a responsible adult will attend all mixed activities, both social and religious.
 We do believe that social relationships are important and that there is no better place than a Christian campus for developing friends.
 Experience has shown, however, that these friendships should have certain defined limits; therefore, Mount Pisgah Academy maintains a “hands-off” policy between members of the opposite sex which includes hand-holding, massaging, wrestling and other physical contact.
 The staff reserves the right to counsel or discipline individuals whose social program reflects improper conduct or irresponsible behavior.

 The staff may place a couple on social restriction from one week to several months if the “hands off” policy is disregarded, if they are in an unsupervised area without permission, or if it is seen that the relationship is not conducive to their total school program.
 The couple may not communicate with one another in any form, verbal or written, during the restriction time.

 There are certain cultural values to be gained by attending banquets and other formal occasions.
 All students are expected to attend these designated activities.
 Dating is not a requirement, but is permissible.

 Association between the sexes must be from within the current student body.
 Provision is not made for non-student participation.

 The dormitory areas are off limits to the opposite sex, except as otherwise announced.
 No students are allowed in the dormitory of the opposite sex without permission.
 Violators will be suspended with probable dismissal.

 Engagements are discouraged during the school year.
 A student who is married during the school year may be asked to withdraw.